 Provided the doctor doesn’t need to physically examine the patient, video call consultations are a great solution to reduce friction, save time, and prevent the spread of illnesses.

 The best part?
 This dovetails perfectly with the introduction of 5G, which will make 4K quality video calls a reality in most modern homes.
-A crystal-clear connection will provide doctors with all the visual and verbal information they need — leaving patients feeling safe, secure, and well looked after.
+A crystal-clear connection and medical apps for doctors with provide them with all the visual and verbal information they need — leaving patients feeling safe, secure, and well looked after.

 You may have noticed something about the trends we’ve shared above: many of them are tailor-made for mobile.

 With over 50% of total web traffic now coming from mobile devices, there’s no question that mobile is a big part of digitization today — and in the future.